 In case of a fixed-price contract, the IT Company can manage resources at its end to get more work done by employing efficient workers and other cost-cutting measures to complete the work at the lowest cost and in turn, make maximum profit from the contract.
 However, if due to any reason, the IT Company is not able to complete the work in a given time or the most efficient employees leave the company, then it may have to bear a loss as well.
 This is because the customer may not pay the IT Company for failure to give acceptable quality work within the promised time.

-Looking at the above discussion of time & material contracts and fixed-price contracts, an investor would appreciate that the time & material contracts are low risk, safe contracts.
+Looking at the above discussion of time & material contracts and fixed-price contracts, an investor would appreciate that the time & material contracts are low-risk-safe-contracts.
 As a result, the customers also negotiate hard on the pricing of time & material contracts and the IT companies that primarily rely on time & material contracts usually have lower profitability.

 On the contrary, in fixed-price contracts, the IT companies have the scope of lowering their costs by improving efficiency and in turn, enjoy higher profits.
-However, such higher profits come with a risk of making losses as well in the case; the IT Company is not able to deliver acceptable quality of work within the promised time.
+However, such high profits come with a risk of making losses as well in the case; the IT Company is not able to deliver acceptable quality of work within the promised time.

 The IT companies provide a breakup of the nature of their business contracts in terms of time & material contracts and fixed-price contracts in their annual report.
 E.g. Cyient Ltd has provided this breakup in its FY2019 annual report, page 214: